ruslanmv/ruslanmv.github.io/_posts/2020-07-28-Azure-Data-Science-Practice-Questions.md

     The maximum total number of runs to create.
 This is the upper bound; there may be fewer runs when the sample space is smaller than this value.

-    Policy EarlyTerminationPolicy -
-    The early termination policy to use.
+    Policy EarlyTerminationPolicy - The early termination policy to use.
 If None - the default, no early termination policy will be used.

-    Discrete hyperparameters are specified as a choice among discrete values. choice can be:
-    one or more comma-separated values
+    Discrete hyperparameters are specified as a choice among discrete values. choice can be: one or more comma-separated values.

 {:start="68"}
 68. ###  You plan to aggregate data for all of the TSV files together and then register the aggregated data as a dataset in an Azure.
 What elements are FileDataset references  and  path and TabularDataset.to_pandas_dataframe?